kenshiYM/amfjs/README.md

 amfjs
 =====

-AMFJS is an AMF Client JavaScript library
+AMFJS is an AMF 3 Client JavaScript library

+It is based on Surrey's R-AMF (AMF 99) implementation https://code.google.com/p/r-amf/

-## Limited AMF 0
+## Why no AMF 0

-The library does enough AMF 0 to be able to send and receive packet headers.
+The library does enough AMF 0 to be able to send message headers, anything more would only add weight.

 # Basic Example